 This is a good question when it comes from people with no experience on embedded devices and a very bad one when you hear it coming from people that work on embedded devices.

-“I’m using a PC inside my embedded device, so I can use Windows as I use it on my PC” this is usually a statement made by people who actually design bad embedded devices.
-And those devices are not bad because they use a PC-based hardware (using a PC may be a good solution for some kind of devices where developing a custom board is too expensive and does not provide any real advantage in terms of cost), not because they use Windows.
+“I’m using a PC inside my embedded device, so I can use Windows/XXXX as I use it on my PC” this is usually a statement made by people who actually design bad embedded devices.
+And those devices are not bad because they use a PC-based hardware (using a PC may be a good solution for some kind of devices where developing a custom board is too expensive and does not provide any real advantage in terms of cost), nor because they use Windows or any other OS.

-It’s because they use a Windows version designed for PCs, and so they behave like a PC and not like an embedded device!
+It’s because they use an OS version designed for PCs, and so they behave like a PC and not like an embedded device!

 A PC has always a user taking care of it (or calling for help when something goes wrong beyond his recovery capabilities!), an embedded device must run unattended.
 Users don’t want or even can’t interact with it.
 It must be able to solve its own issues and, at least, report errors by itself.

-Usually airport are a good place to spot some PCs “hidden” inside embedded devices.
+Usually airports and train stations are a good place to spot some PCs “hidden” inside embedded devices.
 And those PCs sometimes show their nature giving unnecessary information or asking for help to people that just want to receive some information from them (or that are the target for advertising campaigns running on those devices).

 Let’s see some samples.